Toddler development and milestones: your 26 month old

 - By now, your bub can understand everything you say that includes commands and questions.

 Every child is different.
 So while it may be tempting to compare to your child’s development to another kid, it’s best to avoid that.
 This gives your child an opportunity to come into his own.

 However, if you notice significant difference such as not being able to follow any instructions, difficulty in answering questions or talking you might want to head to a doctor.

 These problems could be due to speech disorders or developmental disabilities such as autism spectrum disorders(ASDs) or cerebral palsy.

 Health and Nutrition

-In the meantime, you can give extra attention to your 26-month-old toddler, spend time playing with each other and hear him out.
-All of these methods will help him develop faster, and he may even overcome any growth delays.
+In the meantime, you can give extra attention and TLC to your 26-month-old toddler.
+Spend time playing with each other and hear him out.
+All of these methods will help him develop his cognitive and motor skills faster, and he may even overcome any growth delays.